openEOPlatform/documentation/getting-started/r/index.md

 Calling this method opens your system web browser, with which you can authenticate yourself on the back-end authentication system.
 After that the website will give you the instructions to go back to the R client, where your connection has logged your account in.
 This means, that every call that comes after that via the connection variable is executed by your user account.

-As OpenID Connect authentication is a bit more complex and depends on the environment your are using it in, please refer to the general [Authentication documentation for openEO Platform](../../authentication/index.md) for more information.

 ## Creating a (user-defined) process